 Feeding Southwest Virginia

-Feeding Southwest Virginia was founded in 1981 and proudly commemorates 40 years of fighting hunger and changing lives through community partnerships.
+Feeding Southwest Virginia was founded in 1981 and proudly commemorates over 40 years of fighting hunger and changing lives through community partnerships.

 The Food Bank is an affiliate member of Feeding America and for the last four decades the Food Bank’s ultimate mission has remained the same: eliminate hunger in the region.

 The primary function of the Food Bank is to secure large quantities of food for the hungry.
 Over $33 million worth of food and grocery related products are channeled through a network of 380 partner feeding programs in our 26-county, 9 city region that provide food or meals to those in need.